vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add event

-2. User specifies the details of the event
+1. User requests to add event and specifies the details of the event.

-3. JobFestGo adds the event to collection of events
+2. JobFestGo adds the event to collection of events.

-4. JobFestGo shows updated list of events
+3. JobFestGo shows updated list of events.

    Use case ends.

 **Extensions**

-* 2a.
-Any of the mandatory fields not specified
+* 1a.
+Any of the mandatory fields not specified.

-    * 2a1.
-JobFestGo informs user that mandatory fields not specified
+    * 1a1.
+JobFestGo informs user that mandatory fields not specified.

       Use case resumes at step 1.

-* 2b.
-Event name already exists.
+* 1b.
+Event name already exists

-    * 2b1.
+    * 1b1.
 JobFestGo informs user that event name already exists.

       Use case resumes at step 1.

-* 2c.
+* 1c.
 Date is in incorrect format.

-    * 2c1.
+    * 1c1.
 JobFestGo informs user that date is in wrong format.

       Use case resumes at step 1.

-* 2d.
+* 1d.
 Date is before current date.

-    * 2d1.
+    * 1d1.
 JobFestGo informs user that date is before current date.

       Use case resumes at step 1.

-* 1e.
-Date is before current date.

-    * 1e1.
-JobFestGo informs user that date is before current date.

-      Use case resumes at step 1.

 **Use case: View all events**

 **MSS**

-1. User requests to list events
+1. User requests to list events.

-2. JobFestGo shows a list of all events
+2. JobFestGo shows a list of all events.

    Use case ends.